 Help and support

-Make a smile lottery is wholly owned by St Helena Hospice which is a member of the Hospice Lotteries Association, who on behalf of their members makes a financial contribution towards the Responsible Gambling Trust (RGT), a leading charity in Britain committed to minimising gambling-related harm.
+make a smile lottery is wholly owned by St Helena which is a member of the Hospice Lotteries Association, who on behalf of their members makes a financial contribution towards the Responsible Gambling Trust (RGT), a leading charity in Britain committed to minimising gambling-related harm.
 As an independent national charity funded by donations from the gambling industry, RGT funds education, prevention and treatment services and commissions research to broaden public understanding of gambling-related harm.
 The aim is to stop people getting into problems with their gambling, and ensure those that do develop problems receive fast and effective treatment and support.

 If you have problems with gambling, or know someone who does, the following organisations may help.

 National Gambling Helpline –call freephone 0808 8020 133 (open 8am to midnight, 7 days a week)

 BeGambleAware aims to promote responsibility in gambling.
 It provides information to help people make informed decisions about their gambling.
 It will help you to find out more about gambling and what responsible gambling means, to understand and recognise problem gambling, and show you where to go for further information, help and support should you need it.